Why Are My Goldfish Dying Outside the Pond? [9 Reasons]

 If you notice your fish are acting strangely due to the heat, try adding some ice cubes to their water.
 If you are worried that your pond may become too hot, consider investing in a pond aerator to help reduce the temperature.

-See also Can Koi Fish and Turtles Live Together in a Pond?
+See also Can I Put Freshwater Shrimp in a Pond?

 How do fish adjust to winter weather?